 History of AHRC New York City

 AHRC New York City was founded in 1949 by parents of children with developmental delays at a time when there were few services available to meet their children’s needs.
-These parents banded together to launch a grassroots movement that forever changed the lives of their children who had largely been ignored, ostracized, or forgotten by society.
+Currently, AHRC New York City operates 7 school sites that serve children and students with disabilities such as autism spectrum disorders and other developmental disorders in all NYC boroughs.

 Program Philosophy and Goals

 As a family-founded organization, families are a guiding force in fulfilling AHRC New York City’s mission.
 A testament to this is that more than two-thirds of the members of our Board of Directors are parents, siblings, and other family members of individuals with developmental disabilities.

 Faculty and Staff

 Meet the staff of AHRC New York City’s Educational Services department.

 THE HOPE Continuum for Children with Autism Spectrum Disorders